 Pupils normally transfer from primary to secondary school between the ages of 111⁄2 and 121⁄2, so that they will have the opportunity to complete at least 4 years of secondary education.
 Arrangements are made by the school to transfer children to the associated secondary school as determined by their home address.
 Parents of P7 children will be informed of the transfer arrangements made for their child to attend secondary school.

-We will also provide you with information at this time and on events designed to let P7 children visit the secondary school, meet up with other P7 children from other schools so that the transition period is as smooth as possible.
+We will also provide you with information at this time on events designed to support P7 children before they move on to secondary school.